rizqidjamaluddin/4825D3B08CE800A6556A21E36C43AF85/readme.md

 - [ ] Abstract out loading/error components in job grid
 - [ ] Convert job grid loop to a functional component
+- [ ] Abstract grid sorting and searching to services
 - [ ] Consider using Vuex as primary data store